cHaden/chaden.github.io/_posts/2016-10-03-rake-routes-lies.markdown

 resources :notacontroller
 {% endhighlight %}

-in your routes files, 'rake routes' will blithely tell you that you have all sorts of routes available
+in your routes files, `rake routes` will blithely tell you that you have all sorts of routes available

 {% highlight ruby %}